If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Anyone can get an STI – it doesn’t matter how many times they’ve had sex or how many people they’ve had sex with, we’re all at risk.
 And remember, you may or may not have symptoms, so that is not a reliable way of knowing if you have an STI or not.

 Below are some of the symptoms most commonly associated with STIs.
 Remember though, without being examined and tested by a health professional, you can’t know for certain what your symptoms are caused by.

 Discharge is fluid or mucus that comes out of your body.
 Some discharge is perfectly normal and we may all experience this from time-to-time.
 However, if you notice discharge from the vagina, penis or rectum that is unusual for you, it could be an STI.

-STI tests are nothing to worry about.
-They’re usually quick, simple and relatively painless.
-Depending on what you’re being tested for, a test usually involves an examination of your genitals, as well as taking a swab from inside the vagina or from the tip of the penis and a urine or blood sample.
+STI tests are usually quick, simple and relatively painless.
+Depending on what you’re being tested for, a test usually involves an examination of your genitals, a swab from inside the vagina or from the tip of the penis and a urine or blood sample.
 Find out more about getting tested.

 Most STIs can be treated with a short course of antibiotics.
 Some STIs, such as HIV cannot be cured – but they can be treated to prevent them from getting worse.

 If you test positive for any STI, your clinic will encourage you to talk to your current partner and sometimes to your previous partners so they can be tested as well.
 The clinic will help you find the best way to talk to other people if you need to, and can notify even contact them for you through ‘partner notification’ without even mentioning your name.